The Way Back

 The Way Back focuses on treating the whole person by focusing on mental health, using trauma-informed, strength-based, and non-judgemental care, as well as physical health.
 They will even set up clients with a primary care physician and dentist if needed.
 This holistic approach also focuses on concurrent treatment for substance use and co-occurring mental health disorders.

-“We are training men to be better fathers, better husbands, better employees, to stay out of prison, to work, to communicate,” says The Way Back Executive Director Chris Thomas, a licensed therapist who has been sober for 25 years.
+“We are training men to be better fathers, better husbands, better employees, to stay out of prison, to work, to communicate,” says The Way Back (former) Executive Director Chris Thomas, a licensed therapist who has been sober for 25 years.
 “Men are an important part of family structure, and addiction is a family disease.”

 Staff pay attention to each client’s mind, body, and spirit during the recovery process.
 The seven foundations of recovery as outlined by The Way Back include: